Howard Springs, California

-Howard Springs is set of springs turned into a resort in the 1870s in Lake County, California.
+Howard Springs is a set of springs turned into a resort in the 1870s in Lake County, California.
 The resort catered primarily to people interested in the curative powers of the mineral waters.
 Guests were accommodated in cabins or tents.
 At one time it had an official post office.
 The resort changed hands many times over the years, with various changes to the lodge, accommodations and bathhouses, until closing in 1970.
 For a period it was leased for geothermal exploration.
 Today it has reopened as a health resort.

 Location

 Howard Springs is located 3.5 mi north-northeast of Whispering Pines.

 They are 7 mi southwest of Lower Lake and 14 mi northwest of Middletown.

 It is at an elevation of 2165 feet (660 m).

 Springs

 The springs are in a line about 50 yd long at the foot of a slope along the south side of a drainage course.

 They are on the edge of a small basin, surrounded by rolling hills.

 There are about 40 separate flows, with temperatures that range from 65 to 110 F.

 The springs all rise in an area of serpentinite within the shales and sandstones of which the hills in the vicinity are composed.

 As of 1909 about 26 springs had been dug out and cemented to form drinking basins.

 The most important for drinking, with their temperatures, were: Bohemia, 66 F; Neptune, 70 F; Lithia, 73 F and Magnesia Twins, 71 and 100 F.

 Bohemia discharged about 1 gal per minute.

 The three largest springs were mainly used for bathing.

 Hot Soda or Hot Sulphur Spring had a temperature of 110 F and discharged about 125 gal per minute into a plunge bath.

 Excelsior or Borax Spring had a temperature of 95 F and discharged about 5 gal per minute into a plunge bath.

 Eureka Spring had a temperature of 107 F and was piped to tub baths.